spergmoment/FederalBot/README.md

 * Go to dedicated JS servers

 Don't go and complain to me if you don't know how to get these to work.
 Not my fault.

+Also, it may be worth checking out my [JS demonstrations](https://github.com/spergmoment/js-demonstrations) repo.
 # PR's and Issues

 Only make a PR if: